gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy burst out laughing.
 Doctor Johel blinked.
-"Well, it's not quite the reaction I was expecting," she started.
+"Well, that's not quite the reaction I was expecting."

 "You—you—"
 Iffy hiccupped.